-157. Section 6.06 of SB 1 severely limits the universe of potential assistants that a mailin ballot voter can choose from, by creating a strict liability, state jail felony that criminalizes the provision of assistance by anyone who "solicits, receives, or accepts compensation" for assisting a voter with their mail-in ballot.

-- 158. Section 6.06 denies voters assistance from the person of their choice if any form of compensation or benefits were provided to that assistant, even if that person is a close family member or friend.
-For example, SB 1 could prohibit a child from assisting a parent with voting by mail if the parent gives the child a monthly allowance, or "compensation."
-In addition, a person who asks a friend to assist them with voting and buys the friend a coffee as a token of appreciation for providing their assistance could be subjecting the friend to criminal prosecution for accepting a "benefit" in exchange for providing assistance. - 159.
-Section 6.05 in turn requires assistants to list on the carrier envelope whether they received any compensation for providing assistance and makes failure by the assistant to complete the form correctly a state jail felony.
-Sections 6.03 and 6.07 further restrict assistance on mail-in voting by requiring an assistor to disclose and document their name, address, relationship to the voter, in addition to whether the assistor received compensation.
-The SOS is responsible for drafting these form that are necessary to monitor compliance with Section 6.06.
-The threat of criminal penalties for violations of SB 1's new restrictions on assistance will chill voters' ability to select the assistant of a person's choice when voting, in violation of the voter's rights under Section 208 and the ADA.
-Further, SB 1's overbroad terms "compensation" and "benefit," threaten those who even unknowingly and unintentionally violate the provision with a state jail felony. - 160.
-By criminalizing voting assistance in this way, SB 1 disproportionately burdens, discriminates against, and denies access to voters in need of language assistance who are specifically afforded the right to assistance under federal law.
+- 145. Section 6.06 of SB 1 severely limits the universe of potential assistants that a mailin ballot voter can choose from, by creating a strict liability felony that criminalizes the provision of assistance by anyone who "solicits, receives, or accepts compensation" for assisting a voter with their mail-in ballot. - 146.
+Section 6.06 denies voters assistance from the person of their choice if any form of compensation or benefits were provided to that assistant, even if that person is a close family member or friend.
+For example, SB 1 could prohibit a child from assisting a parent with voting by mail if the parent gives the child a monthly allowance, or "compensation.".
+In addition, a person who asks a friend to assist them with voting and buys the friend a coffee as a token of appreciation for providing their assistance could be subjecting the friend to criminal prosecution for accepting a "benefit" in exchange for providing assistance. - 147.
+The threat of criminal penalties for violations of SB 1's new restrictions on assistance will chill voters' ability to select the assistant of a person's choice when voting, in violation of the voter's rights under Section 208.
+Further, SB 1's overbroad terms "compensation"

+and "benefit," threaten those who even unknowingly and unintentionally violate the provision with a state jail felony.

+148. By criminalizing voting assistance in this way, SB 1 disproportionately burdens, discriminates against, and denies access to voters in need of language assistance who are specifically afforded the right to assistance under federal law.
 This includes Plaintiffs' members and their chosen assistants.

-Sections 6.04 and 6.06's Effects on Plaintiffs
+Sections 6.03 and 6.06's Effects on Plaintiffs

-"[A] substantial portion of OCA's membership consists of people with limited 161.
-English proficiency."
+149. "[A] substantial portion of OCA's membership consists of people with limited English proficiency."
 OCA-Greater Houston v.
 Tex., 867 F.3d 604, 610 (5th Cir.
 2017).
 OCA-GH recruits from a limited pool of bilingual or multilingual volunteers to provide assistance to voters who cannot speak English.
-OCA-GH will have to divert resources away from its usual GOTV and assistance programming and spend time and money trying to hire more people to do voter education work to explain the expansion of the Oath to voters and potential assistants.
+OCA-GH will have to expend additional resources to try to hire more people to do voter education work to explain the expansion of the Oath to voters and potential assistants.
 OCA-GH will have to spend money to create new training materials for volunteers, independent contractors, and employees about how the expanded language of the Oath limits the type of help assistants can provide to voters, and the new requirements and prohibitions for assisting mail voters.
-OCA-GH volunteers routinely receive benefits from OCA-GH in the form of meals, beverages, snacks, academic credit, shirts, and other nominal gifts OCA-GH also pays between \$12-20 per hour to independent contractors for literature-drop canvassing.
-Limited English-speaking voters often ask OCA-GH volunteers and canvassers voting-related questions and seek their assistance.
-SB 1's criminalization threatens voters using assistance and volunteers and canvassers providing assistance because those individuals may be construed as receiving "benefits" or "compensation" for assisting a voter.
-OCA-GH's members who need voting assistance due to limited English proficiency or disabilities will be limited in the scope of assistance they can receive, will face greater barriers to finding an assistant, and in many cases are likely to be prevented from voting due to these limitations.
+OCA-GH volunteers routinely receive benefits from OCA-GH in the form of meals, bottled water, Gatorade, snack bars and coffee.
+OCA-GH also pays \$12 to \$15 per hour compensation to independent contractors for literature drop canvassing.
+Limited English speaking voters often ask OCA-GH volunteers and canvassers voting questions and seek their assistance.
+SB 1's criminalization threatens voters using assistance and volunteers and canvassers providing assistance because of SB1's broad construction of receiving "benefits" or "compensation" for assisting a voter.
+OCA-GH's members who need voting assistance due to limited English proficiency or disability will be limited in the scope of assistance they can receive, will face greater barriers to finding an assistant, and in many cases are likely to be prevented from voting due to these limitations.